cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 # 3. Current EPC data instantiation workflow

+The following workflow refers to the state of the agent as of commit 05ce9c5bc20ad306d7ccfe81645c7e51fac06fac.

 ### **1) Ensure instantiated OtoCityGml building data is available**
 The agent requires an available SPARQL endpoint to retrieve instantiated OntoCityGml building data (i.e. EPC data will only be instantiated for buildings with an OntoCityGml representation).
 This endpoint is specified as `OCGML_ENDPOINT` in the [docker compose file].
 In case the quad data is not already available via a SPARQL endpoint, the following steps can be used:

 1) Export OntoCityGml quads from local Blazegraph and unzip file.
 Rename file to `data.nq` and place it into the `data` folder within this agent.
 2) Spin up a remotely hosted Docker container with a Blazegraph image.
-Using SSH in VSCode (as described in section 1.4), this can be achied using the provided `blazegraph_ocgml/docker-compose.yml` file and the following command:
+Using SSH in VSCode (as described in section 1.4), this can be achied using the provided `./resources/blazegraph_ocgml/docker-compose.yml` file and the following command:
     ```bash
     docker-compose -f "docker-compose.yml" up
     ```